11 Proven Steps for Effective Corporate-Startup Collaboration (2025 Guide)

 Sandboxing

 Sandboxing enables startups to develop or test their innovation in a real-world setting (sandbox) and have its product or service “in operation” while still allowing for validation and pivots.
-The corporate facilitates the process by providing infrastructure, expert coaches, and access to its corporate network.
+The corporate facilitates the process by providing infrastructure, expert coaches, and access to their corporate network.
 The collaboration creates the possibility for a commercial deal between the two parties.

 Example: IKEA Bootcamp